aidanboyne/CVEpilepsy/Install_instructions.md

 `pip install torch==1.13.1+cu116 torchvision==0.14.1+cu116 torchaudio==0.13.1 --extra-index-url https://download.pytorch.org/whl/cu116`

 At this point, the actual mmaction package will not be recognized.
-Navigate to `src/mmaction2` in the console and run `pip intall -e .` to install the correct mmaction2 version from the local setup.py file.
+Run `pip intall -e .` to install the correct mmaction2 version from the local setup.py file (again, ensure you are in `src/mmaction2`).

 Finally, run `pip install -r requirements.txt` one more time to make sure everything is installed and there are no dependency conflicts.